fabiomattei/rubygtkfun/_posts/2020-06-12-warming-up-first-application.md

 ![My first window](/rubygtkfun/images/posts/warming-up.png){:class="aside-image"}

-Before we sturt just make sure you installed gtk3 gem on your system and type the command:
+Before we start we want to be sure we installed gtk3 gem on our system.

 {% highlight bash %}
 gem install gtk3